Christianity and homosexuality: Organizations

 The French evangelical pastor Philippe Auzenet, a chaplain of the association Oser en parler, regularly intervenes on the subject in the media.
 It promotes dialogue and respect, as well as sensitization in order to better understand homosexuals.
 He also said in 2012 that Jesus would go to a gay bar, because he was going to all people with love.

-Liberal position
+Liberal positions

 International

-There are some international evangelical denominations that are gay-friendly, such as the Association of Welcoming and Affirming Baptists and Affirming Pentecostal Church International.
+There are some international evangelical associations that are gay-friendly, such as the Association of Welcoming and Affirming Baptists and Affirming Pentecostal Church International.

 U.S.

 A 2014 survey reported that 43% of white evangelical American Christians between the ages of 18 and 33 supported same-sex marriage.
 Some evangelical churches accept homosexuality and celebrate gay weddings.
 The change in beliefs in favor of gay marriage in evangelical churches has certain consequences for them.
 Various churches thus received an excommunication from their Christian denomination for not respecting the confession of faith.
 Other churches have faced significant departures of members from their congregations, seeing their financial resources diminish.